 Mr. Stapleton is chairman of the taxation committee of the Alternative Investment Management Association, a member the tax sub-committee of the Chartered Institute of Taxation (European Branch) and also a member of the International Fiscal Association.

 Mr. Stapleton has written articles for a variety of publications and has co-authored a book on stamp duty land tax.
 He is also a regular speaker at conferences.
 He has been recommended as a leader in his field in the independent directories The Legal 500 UK and Chambers UK, in PLC Which Lawyer and in The International Who’s Who of Business Lawyers.
-He is ranked in Chambers UK, 2015 and Chambers Global, 2015 and described as "technically very good.
+He is ranked in Chambers UK, 2015, Chambers Europe, 2015 and Chambers Global, 2015 and described as "technically very good.
 He seems to keep an awful lot of stuff in his head, and I am impressed by the recall he has for complex technical matters."
 In Chambers UK 2012 Mr. Stapleton is praised for being “very clear and direct” and recommended for his experience in dealing with the UK taxation of offshore funds and investment management, and complex cross-border tax matters.
 He is ranked in Chambers Global 2011, which states “Flexible, straightforward and always aware of clients’ needs, Mark Stapleton is prized for his expertise in international direct and indirect taxation issues.
 He has considerable experience of advising on the structuring and establishing of international holding companies and financing companies in connection with cross-border acquisitions.”

 The University of Nottingham, LL.B., 1985